NihaalManaf/tp/docs/DeveloperGuide.md

 * `TagsViewPanel` - Displays all currently active tag filters applied through the find command
 * `TemplateViewPanel` - Displays and manages email templates for different customer status types

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2526S1-CS2103T-T08-2/tp/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2526S1-CS2103T-T08-2/tp/tree/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,